ethjsmith/flags/README.md

 # Code3.txt

-This is an encripted code, encrypted with the command : `openssl aes-256-cbc -a -salt -in key.txt -out code3.txt.enc` you can decript it with the opposite `openssl aes-256-cbc -d -a -in code3.txt.enc -out **anyfilename**`
+This is an encripted code, encrypted with the command : `openssl aes-256-cbc -a -salt -in code3.txt -out code3.txt.enc` you can decript it with the opposite `openssl aes-256-cbc -d -a -in code3.txt.enc -out **anyfilename**`

 the password, which will be supplied with the challenge  is cdccrules!
+( for the challenge people will be given only the .txt.enc file, not the plaintext obviously

 # Code.txt